 This class will examine and practice the techniques and use the tools examined to develop and understand selling skills.
 The content is focused on business- to-business sales from customer identification thru gaining agreement and customer follow-up.
 You will learn to identify customer problems and develop solutions that appeal to customers and fulfill the mission of the marketing program.
-(Spring, Alt, Odd)
+(Spring)

-BA324SP Personal Selling & Sales Management (3) (SPS)
+BA324SP Personal Selling & Sales Management (3) (Online)

 This class will examine and practice the techniques and use the tools examined to develop and understand selling skills.
 The content is focused on business- to-business sales from customer identification thru gaining agreement and customer follow-up.
 You will learn to identify customer problems and develop solutions that appeal to customers and fulfill the mission of the marketing program.
-School of Professional Studies.
+Online course.
 Offered as needed.